-Set over three storeys, Seaward is currently undergoing a major renovation programme of work, ready to welcome guests from Easter 2022, including a stylish new kitchen/breakfast-room in shades of white and blue to complement its coastal setting.
+Set over three storeys, there's a stylish new kitchen/breakfast-room in shades of white and blue to complement its coastal setting.
 That stunning view forms the backdrop in the sitting/dining-room, which gives you the perfect excuse for simply chilling out and relaxing.
-The bedrooms are set over the first and second floors, four with their own en suite facilities, perfect for large groups, and the bunk-bedded room will delight younger members, with the usual debate as to who will get the top bunk!
+The bedrooms are set over the first and second floors, four with their own en suite facilities, perfect for large groups, and the bunk bedroom will delight younger members, with the usual debate as to who will get the top bunk!
 Older children will love the snug for catching up on some holiday TV, playing games or simply to give the adults a little more space.
+There is a cozy futon in the snug where you can catch up on holiday reading, however this is not for additional sleeping.

 On sunny days, head out to the terrace to enjoy meals in the great outdoors or lounging in the garden with a good book and your pampered pooch by your side, for they are most welcome too.

 Port Isaac is an absolute gem, with its traditional fishing harbour and colour washed cottages lining the narrow streets.
 Add to this a vibrant community, stylish shops and galleries, pubs and cafes galore not to mention some fabulous walks, it really is a magical haven for a great holiday.
-Now famous for TV's Doc Martin - if you time it right you might catch them filming - as well as being home to the Fisherman's Friends, and not one but two of Nathan Outlaw's restaurants.
+Now famous for TV's Doc Martin, as well as being home to the Fisherman's Friends, and not one but two of Nathan Outlaw's restaurants.
 A short stroll down the hill takes you to the pretty cove of Port Gaverne offering a host of coastal adventure sports for those seeking an adrenalin rush and a popular gastro pub for those who prefer to take things at a gentler pace.

 You could give the car a holiday as well and spend your whole time in the village and who could blame you, but if you want to venture a little further afield, there are even more treasures to discover.
 The spectacular coastal footpath runs through the village, offering stunning cliff walks in both directions, and the beaches at Polzeath and Daymer Bay are quite stunning.
 At Rock, you can try your hand at sailing or windsurfing or take the foot ferry over to Padstow and indulge in more culinary delights.
 From the vibrant town of Wadebridge, after browsing the shops, you can cycle along the Camel Trail leading off to Bodmin Moor in one direction and Padstow in the other, and if you want to see some historic houses on a large scale Pencarrow and Lanhydrock should do the trick.

-Sitting/Dining-room with Smart TV and log-effect electric fire
+Sitting/Dining-room with Smart TV and log-effect gas fire

 Kitchen/Breakfast-room with dual fuel range (gas hob, electric oven), microwave, fridge/freezer, washing machine and dishwasher